 • Emotional support: Dying patients and their families may experience , fear, and other challenging emotions.
 Providing emotional support through counseling, therapy, or other interventions can help ease these feelings.

-• Spiritual support: Many dying patients find comfort in their faith or spiritual beliefs.
+• Spiritual support: Many dying patients find comfort in their or spiritual beliefs.
 Chaplains, clergy, or other spiritual leaders can provide support in this area.

 • Practical support: Dying patients and their families may need assistance with practical tasks, such as meal preparation, housekeeping, and transportation.
 Providing support in these areas can help ease the burden and allow patients to focus on their remaining time.